-23-year-old Torita Blake is one of Australia’s most promising young talents in Para-athletics.
+Today, Torita is a two-time Paralympian and one of Australia’s most promising young talents in Para-athletics.

-As a proud Indigenous woman, Torita was first inspired to play sport when Cathy Freeman won gold in the women’s 400m at the Sydney 2000 Olympic Games.
-12 years later, she made her Paralympic debut in front of tens of thousands of fans who, in 12 years’ time, might also compete at an Olympic or Paralympic Games.
+As a proud Indigenous woman from the Dunghutti people, Torita was first inspired to play sport when Cathy Freeman won gold in the women’s 400m at the Sydney 2000 Olympic Games.
+12 years later at the London 2012 Paralympic Games, Torita enjoyed her own ‘Cathy’ moment, making her Paralympic debut in front of tens of thousands of fans who were inspired by …Read More